realworldocaml/mdx/README.md

  |```
 ```

-The changes can then be accepted using:
+And the changes can then be accepted using:

 ```
 $ jbuilder promote